WProbot/wordpress-staging-publisher/README.md

 ## Getting started

-Below is a basic setup.

 ![The console, the staging, and the production](docs/images/wordpress-staging-publisher.basic.png?raw=true "Title")

-Where there are three independent machines:
+The three independent machines:
- - **Staging**, where an existing staging wordpress website was installed.
+ - **Staging** - where an existing staging wordpress website was installed.
- - **Production**, where a copy of the production website will be installed.
+ - **Production** - where a copy of the production website will be installed.
- - **Console**, where the [Wordpress Staging Publisher](https://github.com/InternationalRiceResearchInstitute/wordpress-staging-publisher) was installed.
+ - **Console** - where the [Wordpress Staging Publisher](https://github.com/InternationalRiceResearchInstitute/wordpress-staging-publisher) was installed.

 Provided that you have already set the [configurations](#configurations)...
 In your console, simply fire the statement: